What is Storidge CIO?

 How does Storidge CIO work?

-There is a quick overview of the Storidge software and its benefits for developers and operators.
+See the intro guide of the Storidge software and its benefits for developers and operators.

 The How it works link covers how Storidge abstracts infrastructure to create a data management platform for orchestration systems such as Docker Swarm and Kubernetes.